Facebook

 License information was derived automatically

-Gasoline Prices in the United States remained unchanged at 0.83 USD/Liter in July.
+Gasoline Prices in the United States increased to 0.84 USD/Liter in September from 0.83 USD/Liter in August of 2025.
 This dataset provides the latest reported value for - United States Gasoline Prices - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.

 A glut in oil supply between 2014 and 2016 forced down prices and led to a low average U.S. gasoline price of roughly 1.9 U.S. dollars per gallon in the first quarter.
 Gasoline prices fluctuated considerably between 2019 and 2020 as a result of tensions between the United States and other oil exporters, such as Iran, and stifling oil demand during the Covid-19 pandemic.
 The price of West Texas Intermediate briefly dipped in the negative in April 2020.